FedeCatto/fcc.github.io/README.md

 The main goal is to evaluate the declining distinctiveness of traditional roles and validate JJ Redick’s theory, which proposes three functional categories: Ball Handler, Off-Ball Player, and Big.
 The dataset includes per-game stats (e.g., shooting, passing, rebounding), advanced metrics (e.g., Usage Rate, Net Rating), and physical attributes (height, weight).
 A classification analysis using EDDA shows a rising misclassification error rate for traditional roles—from ~24% in 1997–2002 to ~40% in 2018–2023—demonstrating how statistical boundaries between positions have blurred.
 Meanwhile, cluster analysis on recent seasons (2019–2023) supports the 3-role model.
 Ball Handlers show high assist rates and usage; Off-Ball Players are efficient perimeter shooters; Bigs lead in rebounds, blocks, and size.
 Findings confirm that the modern NBA emphasizes skill, versatility, and three-point shooting, shifting away from rigid positional structures.
 This supports the use of model-based approaches to understand role evolution in sports analytics.
+(All the statistical analisys were performed using R.)